 6. Fuel consumption is higher than stated;

-8. Pedal drop (brake pedal higher than gas pedal);
+8. Pedal difference (brake pedal higher than gas pedal);

 9. Weak engine.